luqmansungkar/slate/source/includes/_disbursement.md

 * `muamalat` - Bank Muamalat
 * `cimb` - CIMB Niaga & CIMB Niaga Syariah

-You can also get this list of bank code along with another information in [get bank code](#get-bank-code)
+You can also get this list of bank code along with another information in [get bank info](#get-bank-info)

 ## Create Disbursement